Totchinuko/apiconan.totchinuko.fr/chat.enhanced.md

 - CornerRadius - This should **Always** be the corner radius defined in your BackgroundA/B brush, as it drive the corner radius of the blur effect.
 - SpeechColor - The default color of speech in text.
 This should be the same as the one defined in `Content.Speech` of your style.
 It is used to color scrambled languages.

+### Tot_DT_ChatEavesdropSourceTable
+Implement your own source of chance for Eavesdropping.
+Each row is a distinct mechanic, coupled with `Tot_I_ChatEavesdropSource` implementation on a BPC Component.

+- ComponentTag: The ComponentTag that will be search for your BPC component when a message need to check for eavesdrop success.
+- DisplayName: UI name of your source.

 ## Interfaces

 ### Tot_I_ChatChannel